-From 21 to 27 April 2020, the trend of water levels at Chiang Sean were increased based on the inflows from upstream.
-As normal practice, after the Sangkran New Year in Aril, the released flows at Jinghong have gradually increased water levels downstream at Chiang Saen.
+From 28 April to 04 May 2020, the trend of water levels at Chiang Sean were decreased based on the inflows from upstream.
 Water level at Chiang Sean is relied from inflow at Jinghong Hydropower Station on Lancang and its catchment rainfall.

 Luang Prabang stations is likely nominated by hydro power dam operation upstream (tributaries) and downstream (Xayaburi) in which water levels always fluctuated above their LTAs during the dry season 2020.
-It was observed that water levels at this station have been effected since the impounding reservoir at Xayaburi last year 2019 (October 2018 to May 2019).
+It was observed that water levels at this station have been affected, since the impounding reservoir at Xayaburi last year 2019 (October 2018 to May 2019).

-Analysis of the Mekong River Commission's data revealed that the rises of water levels at some stations on the Mekong mainstream (Chiang Sean and Luang Prabang) are the result of the upstream dams' operation in Chiang's Hydropower Station at Jinghong for example and major tributaries upstream.
+Analysis of the Mekong River Commission's data revealed that the rises of water levels at some stations on the Mekong mainstream (Chiang Sean and Luang Prabang) were the result of the upstream rainfall and dam operation, including major tributaries inflows upstream.

-Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly increased, following the trend inflows from upstream and early rainfall from sub-catchments.
+Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly decreased, following the trend inflows from upstream and early rainfall from sub-catchments.
 The recent water levels at these stations are reached above their LTAs, considering return to normal situation of flows situation.

-From Phnom Penh Port to Prekdam on the Tonle Sap river and Chaktomuk and Koh Khel on the Bassac river, their water levels were raised close to their LTAs.
-These stations were also considered back to normal condition.
+From Stung Trend to Kratie, water levels are currently above their LTAs, while at Phnom Penh Port to Prekdam on the Tonle Sap river and Chaktomuk and Koh Khel on the Bassac river the water levels were raised close to their LTAs.
+These stations were also considered back to normal condition ,due to inflows from upstream and rainfall from sub-catchments.

-The Mekong river flow depends not only on the flow from the upstream, but also on the rainfall from sub-catchment inflows.
+The Mekong river flow depends not only on the flow from the upstream, but also on the rainfall from subcatchment inflows.
 The contribution to the Mekong river's flow from the Upper Mekong Basin in China (Yunnan component) is about 16% by the time the river discharges through the Mekong Delta into the South China Sea.
 By far the major contribution comes from the two majors 'left-bank' (eastern) tributaries between Vientiane - Nakhon Phanom and Pakse - Stung Treng, which together contribute more than 40% of the flows.